Paul Goodison: Sailing career

-Laser Class and Olympics
+Laser class and Olympics

 In March 2005, he was ranked 2nd in the world in the Laser, behind Robert Scheidt of Brazil, and ahead of Michael Blackburn of Australia and Mark Mendelblatt of the United States.

 He won the gold medal in the Men's Laser class at the 2008 Summer Olympics.
 In 2009 he won the Laser World Championships, in Halifax, Canada.
 He also competed in the 2004 Summer Olympics, finishing 4th, and the 2012 Summer Olympics, finishing 7th.

 Other World Championships

-He has also won the Melges 20 and Melges 32 class World Championships.
+He has also won the following World Championships in Sailing:

-Goodison has won the three Moth World Championship starting in 2016 Hayama, Japan and in 2017 won the title a second time in Malcesine, Italy (Lake Garda). and then the 2018 title.